amidaware/tacticalrmm/README.md

 sudo ufw allow http
 sudo ufw allow https
-sudo ufw allow proto tcp from any to any port 4505,4506 sudo ufw enable && sudo ufw reload
+sudo ufw allow proto tcp from any to any port 4505,4506 sudo ufw allow proto tcp from any to any port 4222 sudo ufw enable && sudo ufw reload
 ```